ScottJordan/scottjordan.github.io/_pages/about.md

 I am a Postdoctoral Fellow at the University of Alberta, advised by Professor [Martha White](https://webdocs.cs.ualberta.ca/~whitem/).
 I completed my Ph.D. in 2022 at the University of Massachusetts, where I was advised by Professor [Philip Thomas](https://people.cs.umass.edu/~pthomas/).
 I primarily research techniques for solving sequential decision-making problems focusing on using Reinforcement Learning techniques.
 My research interests center around answering the following high-level questions:
 1. What are the necessary properties for scaling reinforcement learning techniques to solve many tasks?
-2. How can we make algorithms reliable and easy to use for non-experts, i.e., how can we make reinforcement learning algorithms work off the shelf?
+2. How can we make algorithms reliable and easy to use for non-experts, i.e., how can we make reinforcement learning algorithms work off-the-shelf?
 3. What principles should we, as researchers, follow when designing machine learning experiments?
 Similarly, how can we improve the quality of experiments in machine learning?

-I will be on the job market this fall, seeking a tenure-track position.
 If you are interested in my research or collaborating, please reach out to me via email.